We’re Nothing But Blood

 He’d feel vindicated when Isaac got dangerous, when the cuts wound up deeper than intended and Isaac was too far gone to care, when the hands around his throat would plunge him into unconsciousness six times in five minutes, leaving him disoriented and unable to swallow without pain.
 He’d push and push and push the limits; take a belt lash to the face and demand it around his neck.
 He’d watch sweat bead up on Isaac’s forehead and look him in his mismatched eyes and say, almost coaxingly, “I want to watch you let me die.”

-“We’re nothing,” he’d said, scathing in tone but terrified at heart.
-He’d been unable to parse the look in Isaac’s eyes that night, and it had unsettled him.
+“We’re nothing,” he’d said, scathing in tone but abruptly terrified at heart.
+He’d been unable to parse the effect that the emotionless look in Isaac’s eyes that night had had on him, and it left him unsettled.

 What were they?
 They were sick.
 They were rabid, they were two vicious animals that got off on blood in the air, on the floor, staining their tongues.
 They weren’t anything with a label.
 They definitely weren’t lovers.